gplepage/lsqfit/doc/html/_sources/overview.txt

 Bootstrap Error Analysis
 ------------------------
-Our analysis above assumes that every probability distribution relevant to the fit is approximately gaussian.
+Our analysis above assumes that every probability distribution relevant to the fit is approximately Gaussian.
 For example, we characterize the input data for ``y`` by a mean and a covariance matrix obtained from averaging many random samples of ``y``.
-For large sample sizes it is almost certainly true that the average values follow a gaussian distribution, but in practical applications the sample size could be too small.
+For large sample sizes it is almost certainly true that the average values follow a Gaussian distribution, but in practical applications the sample size could be too small.
 The *statistical bootstrap* is an analysis tool for dealing with such situations.